 Those applying regular decision must submit applications by specific dates (January 1- February 1).
 Decisions are usually rendered by April.

-Those applying early decision—which requires an unequivocal binding commitment from the student—must generally submit their applications between November 1 and December 1, and they will receive decisions from colleges by mid-December.
+Those applying early decision (ED)—which requires an unequivocal binding commitment from the student—must generally submit their applications between November 1 and December 1, and they will receive decisions from colleges by mid-December.
 Early decision II is offered by some schools with applications due in January and notification by March.
 This option is geared to students who may not have been accepted at their first choices (early decision I) or who want to strengthen their records with first semester senior grades.

-A final category is early action which follows a comparable application/notification timetable as early decision but does not require the student's decision until May.
+A final category is early action (EA) which follows a comparable application/notification timetable as early decision but does not require the student's decision until May.